AE Works Architectural Intern Angella Dariah Presents Research Findings at Architectural Research Centers Consortium International Conference

 These are the questions that AE Works Architectural Intern Angella Dariah set out to answer while completing her Master of Science in Research and Practice fellowship program at the University of Minnesota.

-This Saturday (May 19, 2019) Angella will be presenting her findings to an international audience at the Architectural Research Centers Consortium Conference in Philadelphia.
+Angella presented her findings to an international audience at the 2018 Architectural Research Centers Consortium Conference in Philadelphia.

 Inspired by her time working at a daycare, Angella quickly became interested in how building design influenced children’s behavior.
 She shares, “Architecture can create spaces that allow children to express themselves and develop.
 Being able to positively impact the lives of others is exactly what I want to do and why I went into school to become an architect.”